TonyRipa/PlaceValue/README.md

 </pre>
 Multinomial then formats WholePlaceValue2's result as x+y.

-If Multinomial wants to calculate (x+y)^2, then it asks WholePlaceValue to calculate:
+If Multinomial wants to calculate (x+y)^2, then it asks WholePlaceValue2 to calculate:
 <pre>
             1
  1    1    20